-Preparing Gels in Advance:
+Preparing Gels in Advance

 Gels may be prepared ahead and stored for later use.
-Solidified gels can be stored under buffer in the refrigerator for up to 2 weeks.
+Solidified gels can be store in the refrigerator for up to 2 weeks.
+Place 1-2 mL of electrophoresis buffer in a sealable bag with the gels to prevent them from drying out.
+Excessive buffer will cause SYBR® Safe to diffuse out of the gels.

-Do not freeze gels at -20° C as freezing will destroy the gels.
+Do not freeze gels at -20 °C as freezing will destroy the gels.